 The Brecon Beacons (South Wales) – Walking Short Break

 The Brecon Beacons mountain range contains some of the most beautiful landscapes in South Wales.
-You’ll enjoy rugged moors, stunning peaks and plateaus, beautiful waterfalls and deep wooded gorges.
+You will enjoy rugged moors, stunning peaks and plateaus, beautiful waterfalls and deep wooded gorges on this guided walking short break.
 It was designated as a national park in 1957, later achieving International Dark Sky Reserve status in February 2013.
 The park covers an area of 519 square miles and its highest peak is Pen y Fan (886m/2658 ft).

-You will stay in the colourful market town of Brecon for the three nights of this short break walking tour.
+You will stay in the colourful market town of Brecon for the three nights of this guided walking short break.
 The town is situated in the beautiful Usk Valley, established as a town in Norman times.
 Today it still retains much of its old character and charm.